Jacob-Gray/ChatExchangeJS/README.md

-# ChatExchangeJS
+# ChatExchangeJS v1.1

->This project is still in the beta stage, and may be unstable.
-Use with caution.
+>The current version (1) is broken.
+Currently re-writing.

 A Node.js wrapper for the Stack Exchange chat system, allowing the ability to interact with the chat.